IBM/event-streams/_11.0/04-security/04-renewing-certificates.md

  Secret Name | Description  |
 --|--
-\<instance-name\>-cluster-ca | The secret containing the private key for the cluster CA certificate.
+\<instance-name\>-cluster-ca | The secret containing the cluster CA private key.
 This is used to generate the certificates presented at the Event Streams endpoints, and for internal Kafka to Zookeeper connections. |
-\<instance-name\>-cluster-ca-cert | The secret containing the public cluster certificate.
+\<instance-name\>-cluster-ca-cert | The secret containing the  cluster CA certificate.
 This is used to generate the certificates presented at the Event Streams endpoints, and for internal Kafka to Zookeeper connections. |
-\<instance-name\>-clients-ca |  The secret containing the private key for the client's CA certificate.
-This is used to generate the `KafkaUser` Mutual TLS certificates used by clients connecting to Kafka. |
+\<instance-name\>-clients-ca |  The secret containing the private key used to sign the Mutual TLS `KafkaUser` certificates.
+These are used by clients connecting to Kafka over a Mutual TLS authenticated listener. |
-\<instance-name\>-clients-ca-cert | The secret containing the public CA certificate.
-This is used to generate the `KafkaUser` Mutual TLS certificates used by clients connecting to Kafka. |
+\<instance-name\>-clients-ca-cert | The secret containing the  CA certificate used to sign the Mutual TLS `KafkaUser` certificates.
+These are used by clients connecting to Kafka over a Mutual TLS authenticated listener. |

-## Renewing auto generated self-signed CA certificates for existing installations
+## Renewing auto-generated self-signed CA certificates for existing installations

 By default, {{site.data.reuse.short_name}} uses self-signed CA certificates.
 These are automatically renewed when the default `renewalDays` (default is 30 days) and `validityDays` (default is 365 days) limits are met.